deculler/gotut/README.md

 (Even `getc` is of type `int getc( FILE * stream);`) [A string value is a (possibly empty) sequence of bytes.](https://golang.org/ref/spec#String_types).

+### Dynamic storage allocation

 In our example, the function `words`, which returns a slice of strings, one for each "word" parsed from the file creates a `Reader` to access the file, rather than a `Scanner`.
 `Reader` allows us to do I/O like `fread` and `fwrite` in C, rather than `scanf` and `printf` which are akin to `Scanner` above.

 In C we would need to either pass in a buffer to hold the data for the contents of the file, or explictly `malloc` each of the words and the object pointing to those strings, either a list or an array, which we would also need to `malloc` or `realloc`.
 This is all simpler in Go.
 We declare and